GuiDecker/FullStackJs-Country-Info-App/README.md

 # FullStackJs-Country-Info-App

-This is a Full Stack JS application that provides country information using a Node.js backend and a React.js frontend.
+This is a Full Stack JS application that provides country information using Node.js for the backend and Next/React.js for the frontend.

+### OBS

+I've kept .env to make it easier, as it's public apis

 ## Prerequisites